 Remedial coursework prepares a student for study at the postsecondary level.
-If a student is enrolled solely in a remedial program, the student is not considered to be in an eligible program and thus is not eligible for SFA funds.
-Although the student is not a regular student in an eligible program, he or she might be eligible for Direct Loan or FFEL funds, as described under "Preparatory Coursework."
-If the student's acceptance into the eligible program is contingent on completing the remedial work, the student cannot be considered to be enrolled in the eligible program until he or she completes the remedial work.
+A student enrolled solely in a remedial program is not considered to be in an eligible program, however, she might be eligible for Direct Loan or FFEL funds, as described under "Preparatory coursework" below.
+If the student's acceptance into the eligible program is contingent on completing the remedial work, she cannot be considered to be enrolled in the eligible program until she completes the remedial work.

 You cannot count noncredit remedial hours in the student's enrollment if the noncredit remedial course is part of a program that leads to a high school diploma or its recognized equivalent.
 A student is never permitted to receive funds for GED training or for high school, even if the GED or high school training is offered at postsecondary schools.
-These remedial hours must not be counted, even if the course is required for completing the postsecondary program.
+These remedial hours must not be counted, even if the course is required for the postsecondary program.

 If the student is admitted into an eligible program and takes remedial coursework within that program, the student can be considered a regular student.
-In addition, you may count a limited amount of the remedial coursework in the student's enrollment status for the purposes of financial aid.
+In addition, you may count a limited amount of the remedial coursework in the student's enrollment status for financial aid purposes.
 The remedial coursework must be at least at the high-school level, as determined by the state legal authority, your school's accrediting agency, or the state agency recognized for approving public postsecondary vocational education.

-You can't take into account more than one academic year's worth of remedial coursework for a student.
-For the purposes of this limit, an academic year's worth of coursework is 30 semester or trimester hours, 45 quarter hours, or 900 clock hours.
+A student may receive federal aid for up to one academic year's worth of remedial coursework.
+For the purpose of this limit, that is 30 semester or trimester hours, 45 quarter hours, or 900 clock hours.
 ESL courses don't count against these limits.
-If the remedial coursework is noncredit or reduced-credit, you must determine how many credit hours the coursework is worth to count it in the student's enrollment (see "Enrollment Status" for more information).
+If the remedial coursework is noncredit or reduced-credit, you must determine how many credit hours the coursework is worth to count it in the student's enrollment (see "Enrollment Status" on p.
+1-13).